NO, the credits never expire. It is just that it transfers to a program that may decline over time.

-Many of the schools will provide you an option saying “use by” limit that might range from 5 to 8 years or sometimes, it is more than 8 years depending upon the college.
+Many of the schools will provide you an option saying “use by” limit that might range from 5 to 8 years, or sometimes, it is more than eight years depending upon the college.

-The credits can not be transferred if your previous or current school or college is not accredited by the federal government of the US even if you have completed them recently.
+The credits can not transfers if your previous or current school or college is not accredited by the federal government of the US, even if you have completed them recently.

-How to get maximum credit and how much of it can be transferred?
+How to get maximum credit, and how much of it can transfer?

-Once you’ve completed the course and passed, transferring that credit is depended on the situation and guidelines.
-In cases where time after the course is 10, or even 20 years old, it is possible to be rewarded for your previous school credit.
+Once you’ve completed the course and passed, transferring that credit depends on the situation and guidelines.
+In cases where time after the session is 10, or even 20 years old, it is possible rewards for your previous school credit.

-Maximum credits that can be transferred depends on the format of the credit system used at your colleges, both new and previous one.
+Maximum credits that can transfers depends on the format of the credit system used at your colleges, both new and previous ones.
 Private and state colleges generally accept a maximum of 60 credits in transfer.